avlo/hitopbtc/README.md

 - graphic images completely customizable via application.properties file
 ##### known limitations / bugs
 - for ease of user testing, all but two entity bean fields (name and btcaddress) have been commented out.  users can uncomment remaining fields and include them in controller logic & html/thymeleaf template as needed
-- no unit tests, bad developer... but they're coming (i know, TDD...)
+- more unit tests coming (TDD... yes, yes, i know 💩)
 - html/javascript/css ~50% culled to remove unneccary libs.  more cleanup there coming soon.
 - no javadoc yet, but in the meanwhile (hopefully sufficient) OO design for developer ease of understanding what's going on and where.
 - non-show stopping TODO's annotated in various places throughout codebase.
-- Dockerfile / modular framework pending (currently, docker isn't necessary to run application as-is)
 - various other "non-show-stopping" minutia, to be addressed moving forward
 ##### next items on deck, in order:
 1. unit tests / functional test